ZixuanKe/CAT/README.md

 # CAT (Continual learning with forgetting Avoidance and knowledge Transfer)

-This repository contains the code for our NeurIPS 2020 Paper **"Continual Learning of a Mixed Sequence of Similar and Dissimilar Tasks"** by Zixuan Ke, [Bing Liu](https://www.cs.uic.edu/~liub/) and Xingchang Huang.
+This repository contains the code for the NeurIPS 2020 Paper [Continual Learning of a Mixed Sequence of Similar and Dissimilar Tasks](https://proceedings.neurips.cc/paper/2020/file/d7488039246a405baf6a7cbc3613a56f-Paper.pdf) by Zixuan Ke, [Bing Liu](https://www.cs.uic.edu/~liub/) and Xingchang Huang.

 <p align="center">
     <br>